petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/managing-antisamy.md

    * Click _Source_ (![Code icon](../../images/icon-code.png)) to switch to code view.
    * Make a small change to the content.
 For example, change the `Hello World!` to `Hello Foo!`.
    * Click _Publish_.
    * Click back into the web content.
-See that the Javascript code has been sanitized.
+See that the Javascript code has been removed and the content has been sanitized.

    ![The web content is sanitized by AntiSamy.](./managing-antisamy/images/02.png)